24sharkS/24sharkS.github.io/_posts/2020-05-30-A-minimal-package.md

 - The user can still access the underlying pyopenms object.
 So, there is not a full abstraction.
 To see if the handling of this object should be allowed or not.
 - This approach of creating wrapper R6 classes may not be very easy to automate and lead to memory intensive package.
 - Although using automated conversion may eliminate explicit type conversion to a good extent, it is required when objects passed as arguments get modified.
 - Many classes in pyopenms support iteration.
-Creating a wrapper method to iterate using the pyopenms object might be a possible solution.
+Creating a wrapper method to iterate on the pyopenms object might be a possible solution.